-Some of these expectations are developed early during our childhood; some are developed by observing the relationships of friends and families while others are formed later in life as we become exposed to the media.
+Some of these relationship expectations are developed early during our childhood; some are developed by observing the relationships of friends and families while others are formed later in life as we become exposed to the media.

 They argue that if you expect less from your partner, you are less likely to be disappointed.

 However, this advice is completely wrong.
-Donald Baucom, a psychology professor at the University of North Carolina who has studied marital expectations for more than ten years discovered that people only get what they expect.
+Donald Baucom, a psychology professor at the University of North Carolina who has studied marital expectations for more than ten years, discovered that people only get what they expect.

-This research suggests that you are more likely to be in the kind of relationship you want if you have high expectations rather than by lowering your standards and accepting the way you are treated.
+This research suggests that you are more likely to be in the kind of relationship you want; consequently, if you keep high expectations in relationships, you are more likely to be in a better relationship.

-They should be considerate and should take out time for their partners.
-Your expectations should indicate self-worth and should help you achieve a happy and healthy relationship, allowing you to connect with your partner more emotionally and intimately.
+Your expectations in a relationship should indicate self-worth and should help you achieve a happy and healthy relationship, allowing you to connect with your partner more emotionally and intimately.

-Arguments are good for a relationship as they lead to a greater understanding
+2. Arguments are good for a relationship

 It would be foolish to expect to solve all the problems in your relationship as almost two-thirds of conflicts are permanent.

-Do not expect your relationship to guide you to a path of self-actualization

 It would also be foolish to expect your relationship to guide you to a path of self-actualization or spiritual enlightenment.

-Relationships can also not cure any traumatizing childhood wound so make sure that you do not expect too much from your partner or relationship, but do not expect to be treated poorly.
+Relationships can also not cure any traumatizing childhood wound, so make sure that you do not expect too much from your partner or relationship, but do not expect to be treated poorly.

 Make sure that your partner is not emotionally or physically abusive and treats you with respect.

 You will know you are in a good enough relationship if you are good friends with your partner, having a satisfying sex life, and are fully committed to each other.

-Make sure that you are there for your partner
+Make sure that you are there for your partner.

 Make sure that you are there for your partner if he is going through a hard time and are supportive of his dreams and goals.

-Most importantly, both of you should be able to agree on some basic principles such as what love is, what home is, and what is the best way to raise your children.
+Most importantly, both of you should be able to agree on some basic principles, such as what love is, what home is, and what is the best way to raise your children.